Dissecting A Cash Flow Statement

 If you hadn’t guessed by now, the statement of cash flows provides useful insight into where your precious business cash has been used and sourced from.

-If you’re burning through your cash faster than you anticipated, then reviewing your statement of cash flows will help you to identify where you have overspent so that you can change tactics in the future.
+If you’re burning through your cash faster than you anticipated, then reviewing your cash flow statement will help you to identify where you have overspent so that you can change tactics in the future.

 This statement accompanies the Statement of Profit and Loss and the Balance Sheet as one of the 3 key financial statements that, together, give you an excellent insight into your business’ financial position and profitability.